exactlylabs/radar/README.md

 7. Scripts

-    This directory contains Miscellaneous scripts used by our CI, scripts to help generate and flash our self-managed pods image and scripts to setup and start our toolkit
+    This directory contains Miscellaneous scripts used by our CI, and scripts to setup and start our toolkit

 8. Fips Geocoder

     Golang API that returns the county FIPS code that is located in the given latitude and longitude set.
 It's used by the Pods Server to locate study counties

+9. Pods OS

+    Directory having all scripts to generate a POD OS image as well as to configure it for development purposes and emulate, using QEMU